krzysztofj1234567890/computer-science-basics-tutorials/Snowflake/snowflake.md

 ### What EXPLAIN Is Good For?

+EXPLAIN shows the logical execution plan Snowflake intends to use for a query.

 Verify Join Order & Join Type
 - Broadcast vs distributed joins
 - Whether small tables are joined first